 Disclaimer: Some of the links in this post are affiliate links.
 If you click through and make a purchase, I may earn a small commission at no extra cost to you.
 I only recommend products and tools I genuinely use in my workflow and believe could be helpful to you, too.
 Thank you for supporting my blog and the content I create!

 Vacations with kids are… a lot.
 Between the packing, planning, pet care, and trying to meet everyone’s needs on the road, it can feel more exhausting than relaxing.
-Instead, we focus on what matters most—being present, making space to rest, and finding joy in simple moments through a staycation.
+Instead, we focus on what matters most—being present, making space to rest, and finding joy in simple moments through an enjoyable staycation.

-Every time we plan a staycation, I notice a shift in our home.
+A staycation is a good change in scenery that creates a shift in our home afterwards.
 Things slow down.
-The kids are more relaxed, and my husband and I get a chance to step out of “go-mode” and simply enjoy our time together.
+My kids are more relaxed, and my husband and I get a chance to reset and simply enjoy our time together.

-Let me share how we do staycations in my family, and why they’ve become one of our favorite ways to slow down and enjoy each other.
+Let me share how we do staycations in my family in North Georgia, and why they’ve become one of our favorite ways to slow down and enjoy each other.

 What’s a Staycation?

-A staycation is a vacation spent at home or close to home, where the focus is on taking a real break from your usual routine without the stress of packing, travel, or planning.
+A staycation is a vacation spent at home or close to home, with a focus on taking a real break from your usual routine without the stress of packing and planning long-distance travel.

 It’s an opportunity to slow down, enjoy time with your family (or yourself), and make time to relax and reset.